jun-eau/Slipstream/README.md

 The recommended method for Linux is to use the Windows version (`Slipstream.exe`) with Proton, as this provides the best compatibility with gamepads and the Steam Overlay.

-1.  **Download the Windows Version**: Get `Slipstream.exe` from the [Releases page](https://github.com/jun-eau/Slipstream/releases).
+> For **Steam Deck users**: do this setup process in **Desktop Mode** to ensure the file browser and Epic login work; the game will appear in Gaming Mode after setup.

-2.  **Add to Steam**: In your Steam library, click **Add a Game** -> **Add a Non-Steam Game...** and select the `Slipstream.exe` file.
+1.  **Add to Steam**: In your Steam library, click **Add a Game** -> **Add a Non-Steam Game...** and select the `Slipstream.exe` file.
-3.  **Force Proton**: Right-click on Slipstream in Steam -> **Properties...** -> **Compatibility**.
+2.  **Force Proton**: Right-click on Slipstream in Steam -> **Properties...** -> **Compatibility**.
 Check the box to **"Force the use of a specific Steam Play compatibility tool"** and choose the latest Proton version.
-4.  **Run and Configure**: Launch Slipstream from Steam.
+3.  **Run and Configure**: Launch Slipstream from Steam.
 It will guide you through the one-time setup (locating `RocketLeague.exe`, browser login, etc.) just like on Windows.

-Once configured, Slipstream will launch Rocket League correctly through Proton every time.
+Once configured, Slipstream will launch Rocket League correctly using Proton.

 > **Using the Native Binary:** The native Linux binary is also provided.
-Its primary purpose is for initial setup without needing Steam, or for use with other tools like Lutris.
-To use it, make it executable with `chmod +x Slipstream` and run it with `./Slipstream`.
-After it saves your `config.json`, it will display a confirmation message, as it cannot launch the Windows game directly.
-You can then use `Slipstream.exe` with your preferred compatibility layer.
+Its primary purpose is for initial setup without needing Steam/Proton running, or for use with other tools like Lutris.
+If you're having trouble with the in-game browser or file picker under Proton, using the native binary first for setup can be a reliable alternative.
+To use it:
+> 1. Make it executable with `chmod +x Slipstream` and run with `./Slipstream`.
+> 2. Run through the setup as usual.
+> 3. After it saves your `config.json`, it will display a confirmation message, as it cannot launch the Windows game directly.
+> 4. You can then use `Slipstream.exe` with your preferred compatibility layer.
+Ensure it is in the same directory as `config.json`.

+## Usage & Configuration

-## Updating Slipstream
+### Updating Slipstream

 Replace your current Slipstream executable with the latest one from the [Releases page](https://github.com/jun-eau/Slipstream/releases).

-## Custom Launch Options
+### Custom Launch Options

-Add Rocket League launch options (e.g., `-nomovie -high`) via Steam:
+Add Rocket League launch options via Steam:

 1. In Steam, right-click Slipstream -> **Properties...**
 2. Under the **General** tab, find **Launch Options**.
 3. Enter options, space-separated (e.g., `-nomovie -high -USEALLAVAILABLECORES`).
 Slipstream forwards these to the game.

+This should also work well with other launchers.

-## Using Multiple Accounts
+### Using Multiple Accounts

 1. Create a **new, separate folder** for each additional account.
 2. Copy the Slipstream executable into each new folder.
 3. Run it from the new folder and complete the first-time setup for that account.
 Each folder will have its own `config.json`, keeping accounts isolated.
-Create separate Steam library entries for each.
+If using Steam, create separate library entries for each.

 ## Building from Source